 Impact on morels

-As someone who hunts a lot of morels with elms, the preference of golden oysters for dead elm trees, which the mushrooms seem to consume whole, worries me.
+As someone who hunts a lot of morels with elms, the preference of golden oysters for dead elm trees, which the mushrooms seem to consume whole, initially worried me.
 As these mushrooms spread throughout the Midwest, what will happen to the morels?
 I have a theory.

 Morels grow with dead elms, but also with other dying and disturbed trees.
 The intensity of Dutch Elm Disease is still real, but each year we move farther away from the epicenter, so to speak, and the dead elms that used to produce many morels are becoming more quiet.